apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 ```

-`GET /namespaces`
+`GET /v1/namespaces`

 *List namespaces, optionally providing a parent namespace to list underneaath*

 List all namespaces at a certain level, optionally starting from a given parent namespace.
-For example, if table a.b.t exists, using 'SELECT NAMESPACE IN a' this would translate into `GET /namespaces?parent=a` and must return Namepace.of("a","b").
+For example, if table a.b.t exists, using 'SELECT NAMESPACE IN a' this would translate into `GET /namespaces?parent=a` and must return Namepace.of("a","b")

 <h3 id="listnamespaces-parameters">Parameters</h3>